The New American Heartland

-With contributions from dozens of presenters and performers, North Carolina: The New American Heartland highlights some of the diverse perspectives and dynamic energies involved in shaping North Carolina in the early twenty-first century.
-The National Humanities Center would like to recognize the invaluable contributions of project curators Brendan Greaves and Katy Clune who have been instrumental in conceptualizing the project and assembling this fascinating group of participants.
+With contributions from dozens of presenters and performers, North Carolina: The New American Heartland highlighted some of the diverse perspectives and dynamic energies involved in shaping North Carolina in the early twenty-first century.
+The National Humanities Center would like to recognize the invaluable contributions of project curators Brendan Greaves and Katy Clune who were instrumental in conceptualizing the project and assembling this fascinating group of participants.

 Dasan Ahanu is a public speaker, organizer, workshop facilitator, poet, performance artist, songwriter, writer, and emcee born and raised in Raleigh, NC.
 He is currently a resident artist at the Hayti Heritage Center in Durham and a visiting lecturer at the University of North Carolina at Chapel Hill.
 He swings a mean pen and represents the SOUTH.

 Shirlette Ammons is an associate producer for the Emmy and Peabody Award-winning docuseries A Chef’s Life, which airs on PBS stations throughout the country.
 She is also a writer and musician whose body of work includes two collections of poetry, three music projects and numerous collaborations with artists of various genres.
 Shirlette’s most recent musical project, Language Barrier, features guest appearances by Meshell Ndegeocello, The Indigo Girls and others.
 Shirlette also co-founded SugarQube Records in 2016 along with her twin sister, Shorlette.